Airbnb makes a standard booking problem harder because geo search, availability, pricing, booking flow, and trust all have to work together.

 Request to Book

-- 4Create reservation: Transaction: booking + update availability
+- 4Persist reservation: save the booking and update availability in one transaction.

 Saga: CreateBooking